junxit/us-congress-bills-115/metadata.md

 - 2017-03-13 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 15.
 - 2017-09-11 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S5169; text: CR S5169)
 - 2017-09-11 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S5169; text: CR S5169)
+- 2017-09-12 — Held at the desk.
+- 2017-09-12 — Message on Senate action sent to the House.
+- 2017-09-12 — Received in the House.
+- 2018-07-17 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2018-07-17 — Considered as unfinished business. (consideration: CR H6342-6343)
+- 2018-07-17 — Considered under suspension of the rules. (consideration: CR H6295-6312)
+- 2018-07-17 — DEBATE - The House proceeded with forty minutes of debate on S. 488.
+- 2018-07-17 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-07-17 — Mr. Hensarling moved to suspend the rules and pass the bill, as amended.
+- 2018-07-17 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 406 - 4 (Roll no. 333). (text: CR H6295-6306)
+- 2018-07-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 406 - 4 (Roll no. 333).(text: CR H6295-6306)
+- 2018-07-17 — The title of the measure was amended.
+Agreed to without objection.